uptrace/uptrace/README.md

 [docker-compose example](example/docker).
 You can also play with public [Uptrace demo](https://app.uptrace.dev/play).

-Then follow [getting started guide](https://uptrace.dev/get/get-started.html) to properly setup Uptrace by downloading a Go binary or installing a DEB/RPM package.
+Then follow the [getting started guide](https://uptrace.dev/get/get-started.html) to properly setup Uptrace by downloading a Go binary or installing a DEB/RPM package.

 ## Telegram